iappyx/Instrumenta/README.md

 Additional optional steps to enable export to e-mail:
 - Download the AppleScript file (https://github.com/iappyx/Instrumenta/raw/main/InstrumentaAppleScriptPlugin.applescript)
-- Copy the AppleScropt file to *~/Library/Application Scripts/com.microsoft.Powerpoint/*
+- Copy the AppleScript file to *~/Library/Application Scripts/com.microsoft.Powerpoint/*
-- *Please note that this is the library folder of the current user.
-If the folder does not exist, create it.*
+- Please note that this is in the library folder of the *current user*.
+If the folder does not exist, create it.
 - In some cases a reboot of your Mac might be required